-For these reasons, most expats prefer to send their children to Kazakhstan's international schools, most of which are based in Almaty and Astana (previously Nur-Sultan).
+Because of these disparities, you may prefer to send your children to one of Kazakhstan’s international schools, most of which are based in Almaty and Astana (previously Nur-Sultan).

 Public schools in Kazakhstan